andifalk/spring-basics-training/lab-7/README.md

     Also new dependencies have been added:

+    ```
-    ` compile('org.springframework.boot:spring-boot-starter-actuator')
+      compile('org.springframework.boot:spring-boot-starter-actuator')
       compile('org.springframework.boot:spring-boot-starter-web')
       runtime('org.springframework.boot:spring-boot-devtools')
       compileOnly('org.springframework.boot:spring-boot-configuration-processor')
       testCompile('org.springframework.boot:spring-boot-starter-test')
-    `
+    ```

+5. Add the following code to the *InitialApplication* class:

+    ```
+    @RestController
+    public static class DemoController {

+        @GetMapping("/")
+        public String hello() {
+          return "Hello Spring Boot";
+        }
+    }
+    ```

-4. Start the application using `InitialApplication` class.
+6. Start the application using *InitialApplication* class.
 After some seconds you have your first running application.
-This application does not do pretty much for now
+This application does not do pretty much for now.
+Browse to [localhost:8080](http://localhost:8080) then you should see `Hello Spring Boot` on the screen.

-5. Now you are ready to start over with this first spring boot application.
+7. Now you are ready to start over with this first spring boot application.
 We will continue to work on this application in next labs and add more and more functionality to this.

 ***Tip:***